lloydtwum/alx-low_level_programming/0x00-hello_world/README.md

-this scriptcompiles a C file but does not link
+ a script that generates the assemble code of a C code